CouncilofLorien/counciloflorien.github.io/docs/cards/T/tribal-banner.md

 > Short-event
 >
 > {: .hazard-text .black-text .p-2 }
-> > Playable on an Orc or Troll attack before strikes are assigned; does not count against the hazard limit.
+> > ***Playable on an Orc or Troll attack before strikes are assigned;*** _does not count against the hazard limit_.
 The prowess and body of target attack are each reduced by one.
 All body checks resulting from successful strikes are modified by +1.
 Cannot be duplicated on a given attack.
 >